shabbarvejlani/Axon_Hill_Circuit_Neuromorphic_Circuit_Implementation/README.md

 ### Observations:
+- For constant input current, the integrate and fire behavior of axon hillock circuit is observed as per expectation.
+- The waveforms for the Vout and Vmem are in alignment to the references.
-- If Vb increases, the pulse width decreases.
+- Vb provided control for pulse width.
+As Vb increases, the pulse width decreases.
 - The Vb vs Pulse width relationship is non-linear
 - For faster response, instead of CMOS inverter based Amplifier, differential amplifer based amplifer could be used.